Toronto Police Service: Training

-New and current officers of the Toronto Police Service train at the Toronto Police College in Etobicoke on Birmingham east of Islington.
+New and present officers of the Toronto Police Service train at the Toronto Police College in Etobicoke on Birmingham east of Islington.
 The initial training is three weeks, followed by 12 weeks at the Ontario Police College in Aylmer, Ontario and then nine weeks of final training at Toronto Police College.
 Charles O. Bick College was closed in July 2009.

 Uniform

-A member of the Toronto Police bicycle unit (wearing a yellow reflective jacket) with another officer dressed in typical winter dress (center), which includes a fur trim Yukon hat.
+A member of the Toronto Police bicycle unit (wearing a yellow reflective jacket) with another officer dressed in typical winter dress (center), which includes a fur-trim Yukon hat.

-Front-line officers wear dark navy blue shirts, cargo pants (with red stripe), and boots.
-Winter jackets are either dark navy blue jacket design–Eisenhower style, single-breasted front closing, two patch type breast pockets, shoulder straps, gold buttons—or yellow windbreaker style with the word POLICE in reflective silver and black at the back (generally worn by the bicycle and traffic services units).
+Front-line officers wear dark navy-blue shirts, cargo pants (with red stripe), and boots.
+Winter jackets are either a dark navy blue jacket design–Eisenhower style, single-breasted front closing, two patch type breast pockets, shoulder straps, gold buttons—or yellow windbreaker style with the word POLICE in reflective silver and black at the back (generally worn by the bicycle and traffic services units).
 All ranks shall wear dark navy blue clip-on ties when wearing long-sleeve uniforms.

-Hats can be styled after baseball caps, combination caps, or fur trim Yukon (similar to the Ushanka) hats for winter.
+Hats can be styled after baseball caps, combination caps, or fur-trim Yukon (similar to the Ushanka) hats for winter.
 Motorcycle units have white helmets.
 Black or reflective yellow gloves are also provided to officers with Traffic Services.
 Front-line officers usually wear baseball caps.
 Before the 1990s, female officers wore bowler caps instead of combination caps.
 Auxiliary officers wear combination caps with a checkered red and black band.
-The Mounted Unit wears black Canadian military fur wedge cap during the winter months and custodian helmet for ceremonial use.
+The Mounted Unit wears a black Canadian military fur wedge cap during the winter months and a custodian helmet for ceremonial use.

 As is the case with all Ontario law enforcement officers, uniformed officers wear name tags.
 They are in the style of "A. Example" where the first letter of the first name is written and the last name next to it, with a Canadian flag to the left of the name.
-Name tags are usually stitched on with white stitching on a black background, but they also have pin-styled with black lettering on a gold plate.
+Name tags are usually stitched on with white stitching on a black background, but they also have a pin-style with black lettering on a gold plate.

 Senior officers wear white shirts and a black Eisenhower-style jacket.
-Auxiliary officers wear light blue shirts (long sleeve for winter and short for summer), with the badging of auxiliary on the bottom of the crest.
-Originally line officers also wore light blue shirts but changed to the current navy blue shirts in the Fall of 2000.
+Auxiliary officers wear light blue shirts (long sleeve for winter and short for summer), with the badge of auxiliary on the bottom of the crest.
+Originally, line officers also wore light blue shirts, but changed to the current navy blue shirts in the Fall of 2000.